-What have I done all my life…
+What I have done in my life

 This is it in a nutshell.
 The detail is too long-winded but contact me if you really want to know.